ankitsinghmyself/Confer_space/README.md

 ## 💻 Overview of the files

-> 1.  tic-tac-toe.py - It is main file that have all functionalities
+> 1.  confer.sql - It is mySQL data base file.
 > 2.  *.gif & *.jpg - all are images files that i used in this project